Mokelumne Wilderness

-The wilderness encompasses an area of the Sierra Nevada mountain range between Ebbetts Pass to Carson Pass.
+The wilderness encompasses an area of the Sierra Nevada mountain range between Ebbetts Pass and Carson Pass.
 There are two sections separated by the Blue Lakes Road and an Off-Road Vehicle corridor.

 Elevations range from 4000 ft to 10381 ft.
 The highest point is Round Top (10,364 feet), a remnant volcano from which the wilderness area's volcanic soils are derived.

 Landscape, flora and fauna

 The west slopes have been eroded by glaciation and water down to the granite bedrock which has created a dramatic contrast between the volcanic and the granitic landscapes.

 The wilderness protects habitat for a great variety of plants and animals especially on the slopes of Round Top, which is designated a special interest area.
 Plants include Ponderosa pine, canyon live oak as well as alpine vegetation of Whitebark pine, subalpine fir, and western juniper, with western white pine, mountain hemlock, and lodgepole pine found in sheltered areas.